 Certain employees of Fleet are covered by defined benefit pension plans.
 The Company's policy is to contribute at least the minimum amount required under ERISA.
 The Company may elect to make additional contributions.
 Benefits are based on years of service and levels of compensation.
 On December 16, 2014, the decision was made to freeze the benefits under the Company's U.S. qualified defined benefit pension plan with an effective date of March 1, 2015.

 Benefit Obligations and Plan Assets

-The following table summarizes the changes in the U.S. pension plan obligations and plan assets from the date of acquisition to the end of our fiscal year, and includes a statement of the plans' funded status as of March 31, 2018 and 2017:
+The following table summarizes the changes in the U.S. pension plan obligations and plan assets and includes a statement of the plans' funded status as of March 31, 2019 and 2018: